Cultural transformation has an error budget

 Practices stick when the cost arrives after the payoff

-Vocabulary reduces friction at introduction.
+Vocabulary reduces friction at the introduction.
 What makes a practice persist is whether the person gets something concrete before the overhead becomes visible.

 Each practice creates the demand for the next